 Potato Chips on the 4th of July are as American as Apple Pie

-I don’t know, but those moments are some of my most closely held memories.
-As this 4th of July approached I couldn’t stop thinking about the “Little House,” as we called it, and those simple dinners leading up to the big show.
+As this 4th of July approaches I can’t stop thinking about the “Little House,” as we called it, and those simple dinners leading up to the big show.
 In fact, the desire to recreate an element from that meal became something of an obsession these past couple weeks.